This website includes slides, tutorial sheets and solutions for the various courses I teach at Brunel University and Imperial College London.

 A course which aims to teach best practice in engineering programming.
 This covers basic programming in MATLAB (loops, branching, flow control), functions, best-practice software design.
 Applications include interpolation with Newton's divided difference and Lagrange polynomials, root finding, numerical integration and solving differential equations in 1D and 2D.

 A Complete 1D Navier-Stokes Solver on one page.
-A work in progress, a Jupyter notebook to explain the complete discretisation of the Navier Stokes equations in 1D, explaining the simplest possible case (1D) how we can discretise our equations, issues with oscillations, (eventually) boundary conditions and the fractional step pressure solver.
+A Jupyter notebook to explain the complete discretisation of the Navier Stokes equations in 1D, explaining in the simplest possible case (1D) case how we can discretise our equations, issues with oscillations, boundary conditions and the fractional step pressure solver.

 Here are the notes for the continuum part of the multi-scale modelling course I teach.
 This is for masters students who have a background in a mathematical subject.
 Slides for the lectures, part one notes and part two notes two, as well as background notes.